Petit Jean Mountain

 historical research suggests that Petit Jean

-most fascinating in the South and hopefully
+fascinating in the South and hopefully will

-will remain attached to the mountain for
+remain attached to the mountain for many

-many years to come.
+years to come.

-settlement and exploration in Arkansas.
-The
+and exploration in Arkansas.
+Fur traders

 from

-Arkansas Post deep into mountains
+Arkansas Post into mountains.

-early traders.
-Belle Point, the original name
+to these early traders.
+Belle Point, the

-of Fort Smith, was a French settlement.
+original name of Fort Smith, was a French

-There is Petit Jean Mountain, of course, and
+settlement.
+There is Petit Jean Mountain, of

-nearby Mount Magazine as well (the name
+Mount Magazine as well

-comes from the French word for barn).
+French word for barn).

-Perhaps the best known word still in use in
+The best known French-influenced word still

-applied to a well-known region of the South.
+now applied to the well-known region and

 Cedar Falls on Petit Jean